yuki-kimoto/gitprep/README.md

     ;;; Git command path
     git_bin=/home/yourname/local/bin/git

+And do some settings

+    git config --global core.quotepath false

 ### Start gitprep server

 You can start the application by running the provided gitprep script.